top of page

 We have listened to the views of the market and now need to forge ahead to the next stage in evolving NLIS.

-Support for the concept of a new framework was consistent across the majority of organisations we consulted with.
+Support for the concept of a new platform was consistent across the majority of organisations we consulted with.
 While some parts of the search provider market were sceptical about how it might work in practice, they expressed interest in hearing more about how it could benefit their business and the services they offer.

-Land Data has therefore started the development of a proof of concept (POC) for a new framework.
+Land Data has therefore started the development of a proof of concept (POC) for a new platform.
 Our market engagement does not stop with the research.
 As we move forward, we'll be working with an advisory group made up of a selection of stakeholders to guide and inform the POC, and act as a sounding board for the project.

 More information will be available soon on the POC.
 In the meantime, if you have any questions about our work, please contact me: fiona.barron@land-data.org.uk